edsheeph/library_system/README.md

 # Enrollment Management

 Enrollment management is effectively management of the administrative tasks involved in the admission process for schools.
-Using technology such as an admissions software
+Using technology such as an admissions software.

 ## Installation